 For people who would like to spend more time flying in the air, there is an option of Long Flights as well.
 This usually lasts between 40 – 60 minutes and can cost you anywhere between 6000 – 8000 INR.

 Also, there are flights available from Billing to Manali which can be completed in 5-6 hours.
 But it will easily cost you somewhere about 15,000 – 20,000 INR.
 You can inquire more about these after reaching Bir Billing.

 Paragliding Courses Available in Bir Billing

 In Bir Billing, apart from the Tandem Flying, you can also take the Paragliding Courses (P1, P2, and P3) to learn how to fly solo.
-Usually, the entire duration of the three courses is 15-20 days, depending on the weather conditions.
+Usually, the entire duration of the three courses is 15-20 days.
 And once you have completed it, you get a Course Completion Certification which you can use for Solo Flying.

-This certification might be valid in some countries but if you wish to Paraglide in some other country, you will need to apply for a license from the Fédération Aéronautique Internationale.
+This certification is valid in a few countries.
+But if you wish to Paraglide in some other country, you will need to apply for a license from the Fédération Aéronautique Internationale.

 Here is a detailed breakdown of the Paragliding Courses that you would need to complete in order to be eligible for Solo flying.

 This is the basic course that you need to complete to be eligible for your first Solo flight.
 In this course, you will perform ground training first.
 Once you have mastered it, you will move to flight training.

 This course will cover basics like canopy handling, inflation, stabilization of the wing, take off practice, how to make turns, how to land, and so on.